marshmallow-code/webargs/docs/index.rst

             self.write('Hello')

-With :meth:`webargs.tornadoparser.Parser.use_args`, the parsed arguments will go through the ``**kwargs`` dictionary.
+With :meth:`webargs.tornadoparser.Parser.use_kwargs`, the parsed arguments will go through the ``**kwargs`` dictionary.

 API Reference